 Do you have a child that needs a great pediatric dentist in Long Beach?
-When you visit our office, you’ll be able to schedule their appointments as well as your own, at the same time!
+When you visit our dental office, you’ll be able to schedule their appointments as well as your own, at the same time!
 Dr. Glen Shanock is a board-certified pediatric dentist with ample experience treating and preserving small, growing smiles.
-He offers a variety of kid-friendly treatments that help bust cavities as well as educate our young patients on how to properly care for their teeth and gums.
+He offers pediatric dentistry in Long Beach, NY that help bust cavities as well as educate our young patients on how to properly care for their teeth and gums.
 That way, you can rest assured that your household is filled with thriving smiles.

 Some children are at a higher risk of developing cavities due to deeper grooves in their teeth or a pesky sweet tooth that can’t be tamed.
 In these situations, we’ll likely recommend dental sealants.
 These are clear shields that we can paint over their molars to prevent bacteria, plaque, and other harmful debris from building up and causing decay.
 The process is completely painless and fast, so your child won’t have to sit in the treatment chair for longer than necessary.